 He sees what we have no inkling of.
 He sees the dream we don’t even know we have.
 Then, He gives us His power to accomplish the transformation.

 “Never doubt God’s miraculous power to work in you to accomplish all this.
 He will achieve infinitely more than your greatest request, your most unbelievable dream, and exceed your wildest imagination!
 He will outdo them all, for His miraculous power constantly energizes you.”2

 My Jesus accepts where I am, smiles on me despite my failures and gently leads me to where I need to be.
 He says, “Please, don’t try to clean up your life first.
 Just come as you are.∗ We’ll work on the rest together.”

 For me, one major place He has led me is towards a healthy lifestyle—body, soul and spirit.

-If God is leading you to become free and healthy, please consider joining Sweet Change Weight Loss Coaching and Accountability Group.
-It will provide the encouragement, support and accountability you need on the journey.
+If God is leading you to become free and healthy, please consider getting help.
+I have many resources, books, coaching groups and courses here on the website that will provide encouragement, support and accountability you need on the journey.
+Some are even free.

 “Then Jesus said, ‘Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.'”4 In The Message it says, “I will help you recover life.”

 We can come to Him just as we are, with all our difficulties and imperfections, even extremely overweight, even wearing speedos or bikinis.
 He’s ready to transform you from the inside out.

 NOTE: Speedos not necessary in any of my coaching groups.